 For my preschooler, she handles this without problems.
 My son, who is moving into the toddler age, can be a little trickier, especially because he gets finicky about his nap situation in general.
 Still, I find late afternoon to be a good time to fly with the kids: make sure you bring some food for dinner.

 One of the nice things about redeyes is the dark cabin – this can really help some kids sleep.
 Of course, if a redeye goes badly, it gets pretty brutal for your fellow passengers.
-But I don’t dismiss redeyes out of hand.
+But don’t dismiss redeyes out of hand, and don’t fret if that’s the only realistic option for your family.

 Times to avoid